 - Goblet Squats

 - Kettlebell Swings

-- Trap Bar Deadlift
+- Romanian Deadlift

-- Single Leg Deadlifts
+- Single-Leg Deadlifts

 - Hang Clean or Power Clean

 1.)
-Glute Bridge
+Glute Bridges

 Glute bridges are a very simple exercise, and you can even perform them at home each day.